- Regulations Governing Graduate Students

 Master's Degree Students

 As a student admitted to a master's degree program, you must maintain a minimum 3.0 grade point average in each of the following three categories: all coursework taken at any accredited institution subsequent to admission to the master's program; all coursework taken at Chico State subsequent to admission to the program; and all courses taken in fulfillment of your approved program.
-Failure to maintain a 3.0 average in any category will result in academic probation in the master's program.
+Failure to maintain a 3.0 average in any category will result in academic notice in the master's program.
 Failure to remedy the deficiency within one semester with appropriate courses approved by the program coordinator may result in disqualification from the master's program.
 Students disqualified from a master's degree program will not be allowed to enroll in any regular session of the University for at least one semester, and they must successfully petition for reinstatement to the University, and reapply and be admitted to a program in order to return to regular enrollment.
 Additional information and specific procedures related to the academic standing of master's students can be found on the Graduate Studies website.

-If your major department finds that you do not satisfy established criteria in the discipline, you can be placed on administrative-academic probation and face administrative-academic disqualification if the criteria are not met within a specified period.
+If your major department finds that you do not satisfy established criteria in the discipline, you can be placed on administrative-academic notice and face administrative-academic disqualification if the criteria are not met within a specified period.
 Additional information on these actions is available in the Academic Policies and Regulations section.

 All Postbaccalaureate Students

-You will be placed on academic probation for any semester of enrollment in which either your Chico State grade point average or your cumulative grade point average (which includes all transferred work) falls below 2.0 for all postbaccalaureate coursework.
-While on academic probation, you will become subject to academic disqualification if at the end of a semester of enrollment either your Chico State or cumulative grade point average remains below 2.0.
+You will be placed on academic notice for any semester of enrollment in which either your Chico State grade point average or your cumulative grade point average (which includes all transferred work) falls below 2.0 for all postbaccalaureate coursework.
+While on academic notice, you will become subject to academic disqualification if at the end of a semester of enrollment either your Chico State or cumulative grade point average remains below 2.0.
 If disqualified, you will not be allowed to continue in the University for at least a semester and must be reinstated and readmitted to return.
 Disqualified students may take Special Session courses through Regional & Continuing Education but will not be allowed to take courses through the Open University program without special permission.

-You may also become subject to academic disqualification while not on academic probation if your cumulative grade point average falls below 1.0 and the cumulative grade point average is so low that in view of your overall educational record, it seems unlikely that the deficiency will be removed within a reasonable period.
+You may also become subject to academic disqualification while not on academic notice if your cumulative grade point average falls below 1.0 and the cumulative grade point average is so low that in view of your overall educational record, it seems unlikely that the deficiency will be removed within a reasonable period.

 Definition of a Full-Time Graduate Student